Contrary-IO/esp32_wrover_fpc_base/README.md

 The goal of this project is to make a board system that can replace 90% of my raspberry pi projects.

-  -Size
+*Size
-  -Prize
+*Prize
-  -Flexibuility
+*Flexibuility
-  -Less constrains
+*Less constrains

 The disavantages will be the following
--It cant even be a bad desktop computer
+*It cant even be a bad desktop computer

 Design goals (ongoing):
--Easy to assemble, all smd, one side components -Default pins, use as many of the default pin outputs -High flexibility, add as few of contraints to base board -Low production price
+*Easy to assemble, all smd, one side components *Default pins, use as many of the default pin outputs *High flexibility, add as few of contraints to base board *Low production price

 Outputs:

 IO:
-  -1 14 port horizontal 1.0 MM FPC connector
+*1 14 port horizontal 1.0 MM FPC connector
-  -1 14 port vertical 1.0 MM FPC connector
+*1 14 port vertical 1.0 MM FPC connector
 Power/IO
-  -1 10 port horizontal 1.0 MM FPC connector
+*1 10 port horizontal 1.0 MM FPC connector
-  -1 10 port vertical 1.0 MM FPC connector
+*1 10 port vertical 1.0 MM FPC connector

 IO connections:
 IO: